Updated: March 11, 2022, 11:26 AM

 - Get real customers to provide you with real testimonials, recommendations and reviews on Google, Facebook and LinkedIn.
 Encourage them to do so in a thank you email or when they’ve made a purchase.
 Do not give them an incentive.
 That’s akin to buying reviews.

 - Before you share someone else’s content on your social networks, verify that it’s from a trusted source and that it’s not “click-bait”.

 - Don’t create click-bait headlines or social posts.
 Click-bait is when you write a catchy, enticing headline that has nothing to do with what the article or page is about.
 Don’t make promises you can’t keep.
-You don’t want to be labeled fake news or a crook.
+You don’t want to be labeled fake news or a scam artist.
 Moreover, that increases your bounce rate and hurts your SEO.

 - If you or your business supports or are passionate about a politically sensitive cause, and that’s what you write and post about, be aware that you may be banned from some of the networks.
 If you are, let’s schedule a free 15-minute phone call to go over your options.

-Now, if you’re wondering if what your publishing can get you in trouble or if you have been banned or suspended from a network, let’s do a free 15-minute phone consult so I can evaluate the situation and see how to overcome it.
+Now, if you’re wondering if what you’re publishing can get you in trouble or if you have been banned or suspended from a network, let’s do a free 15-minute phone consult so I can evaluate the situation and see how to overcome it.